opennodedev/opennode-for-woocommerce/readme.txt

 * Supports traditional on-chain transactions using the new native SegWit addresses (bech32)
 * No setup or recurring fees.
 * Free Lightning Network and scheduled withdrawals.
+* Compatible with WooCommerce 8.3+ and Cart and Checkout blocks.

 *In order to use this plugin you have to create an account on [https://opennode.com](https://opennode.com)*